Friday, June 13, 2025

 Overconsumption: What to Avoid

-Eating more than 2 tablespoons daily can upset your stomach.
+Eating more than two tablespoons daily can upset your stomach.
 Stay away from these mistakes:

-1. Don’t eat too much at once—spread it out throughout the day.
+1. Don’t overeat at once—spread it out throughout the day.

 2. Drink lots of water; flaxseed absorbs it, so you need more fluids.

-3. Don’t jump straight into big doses—start slow to avoid bloating or diarrhea.
+3. Don’t jump into big doses—start slowly to avoid bloating or diarrhea.

 Pay attention to how your body reacts and adjust your portions.
 Eating small, consistent amounts helps you enjoy flaxseed’s benefits without discomfort.